Low-Key-Dev-Hrishi/Spotify-Music-Analysis/README.md

 LIMIT 20;
 Visualization & Insight:

 The results show a diverse mix of artists, from classical composers like Bach and Mozart to legendary singers like Frank Sinatra.
 This highlights the comprehensive nature of the Spotify catalog and the longevity of certain artists' work.
 Question 3: What were the top 3 most energetic songs of each decade?
 To answer this, an advanced query using CTEs and the RANK() window function was required to rank songs within each decade based on their energy level.

 SQL Query:

-SQL

 WITH
   decade_stat AS (
     SELECT